SheryllGDS/message-patterns/reminder/appointment-reminder.md

 We're emailing to remind you that you still haven't completed your application.

-You have until ((application deadline date)) to complete and submit it.
+You need to complete and submit your application by ((deadline date)).

-We won't be able to review and make a decision on your appeal if you don't complete your application on time.
-If you miss the deadline but still want to apply, you'll have to start again.
+To get back to your saved application, go to ((link to application)).

-Get back to your saved application ((link to application)).
+We can't review or make a decision on your appeal until you do this.

 ### Cancel your application